 underlines that are in the illustration.)
 If you closed the

 document after you finished the Spell Check lesson, you should see green squiggles

 the grammar errors that we ignored.

-When there are not too many extra lines, or when the problem is width rather than length, the Shrink One Page method can work well.
-The size of all the text on the pages will be reduced so that it all fits into one page less than before.
+When there are not too many extra lines or when the problem is width rather than length, the Shrink One Page method can work well.
+The size of all the text on the pages will be reduced, but not the header and footer text, which are treated as separate documents.
 Text can get too small to read in some cases, so you need to review the whole document carefully.